Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be checked
+  >The name of the collection to be checked.

 - id: `number`
-  >the row to be checked
+  >The row to be checked.

 Return type: `boolean`